-Rosh Hashana is the King's coronation, when we crown Hashem as our King.
+Rosh Hashana - tonight, Monday and Tuesday - is the King's coronation, when we crown Hashem as our King.
 People ask me why we leave our holy Land of Israel to go to the Ukraine on Rosh Hashana.
 The reason is simple: Rebbe Nachman himself told us before he left this world, Ish bal ye'ader - No one shall be missing, in other words, we Breslevers have a directive from our holy Rebbe of blessed memory to spend Rosh Hashana in Uman.
 This tradition was continued by Rebbe Natan zatza'l and by all subsequent generations of Rebbe Nachman's disciples.

 Intrinsically, the main coronation of The King takes place in the Kloiz, the cental prayer hall near Rebbe Nachman's holy gravesite in Uman, which was the site of one of the greatest sanctifications of Hashem's name in history.
 During the Cossack pogroms of 1728, 33,000 Jews were brutally slaughtered after they refused to give up their ancient faith.
 Uman is the biggest teshuva and emuna factory in the world.
 Amazingly enough, last year there were 45,000 Jews praying together in Uman.
 This year, many more are expected.

 Here from Uman, from Rebbe Nachman's holy gravesite, are our heartfelt blessings for you and your loved ones - Leshana Tova Tikatevu - may you be inscribed in the Book of Long Life for a wonderful New Year 5779, amen!